The Learning Scientists

 Frontiers for Young Minds

 Frontiers for Young Minds is a scientific journal written by scientists for children.
 Children are involved in the review and editing process to ensure age-appropriate writing on a variety of topics—including genetics, ocean life, astronomy, and neuroscience.
-Not only does Dr. AuBuchon serve as a Science Mentor for the Young Minds who review the papers, but she has written a paper herself!
-Click here to go directly to her paper on how children’s brains listen to background noise and tips for listening through the noise.
+Now only does Dr. AuBuchon serve as a Science Mentor for the Young Minds who review the papers, but she has written a paper herself!
+Click here to go directly to her paper on how children's brains listen to background noise and tips for listening through the noise.